 "Tell me and I will forget,

 The Duck River is a beautiful river that is rich in history, wildlife, and folklore.
-It is just over 270 miles in length and meanders it way through Middle Tennessee and is one of the longest rivers contained entirely within the Tennessee borders.
-It is a river that showcases scenic pastoral lands, steep rock cliffs, and forested banks.
+It is just over 270 miles in length and meanders it way through Middle Tennessee.
+It is one of the longest rivers contained entirely within the Tennessee borders and showcases scenic pastoral lands, steep rock cliffs, and forested banks.

 The Duck River is one of the most biologically rich and diverse rivers in North America and in 2010 was featured in National Geographic's "One Cubic Foot" article (Jan/Feb 2010 issue).

 According to the Tennessee Department of Environment and Conservation (TDEC) the Duck River contains over 500 species of aquatic plants, fish and invertebrates.
 This includes over 60 species of mussels, 151 fish species, and 22 aquatic snail species.
 The Duck River holds more species of fish than all of Europe.
 Many anglers enjoy catching smallmouth bass, spotted bass, rock bass, and many other fish on the Duck River.

 In 2001, a 37-mile stretch of the Duck River was designated a State Scenic River because of its scenic, ecological, cultural, and historical value.
 This section begins near the Maury and Marshall County lines and ends at Iron Bridge Road.

 This is the section that Higher Pursuits features on rental routes and guided trips.
 One of the unique aspects of this section of river is that it passes through 12,800 acres of land owned by the State of Tennessee.
 This 12,800 acres has been designated as the Yanahli Wildlife Management Area (WMA) and is managed by the Tennessee Wildlife Resource Agency.

 The Duck River is considered a Class 1 River for recreational boaters.
 This means that the river has moving water with a few riffles and small waves with few or no obstructions.